saramazz/genomit_PMD/README.md

 Primary Mitochondrial Diseases (PMDs) are a diverse group of rare inherited metabolic disorders caused by mutations in either mitochondrial DNA (mtDNA) or nuclear DNA (nDNA).
 Currently, diagnosing PMDs involves complex interpretation of clinical, biochemical, and histological data, which limits accessibility to accurate diagnoses.

 This project investigates the use of machine learning to automate mutation type classification based solely on phenotypic data.
-The framework evaluates ML and DL classifierson a multicenter dataset comprising 1046 patients from nine Italian centers.
+The framework evaluates ML and DL classifierson a multicenter data comprising 1046 patients from nine Italian centers.

 ### Key Features